jpaylaga/machship-wrapper/README.md

 This package is for demonstration purposes only and is not intended for production use.

 ## Author
-Created by Joshua Paylaga as a personal learning project.
+Created by [Your Name] as a personal learning project.